Connecting at EuCNC 2018

 Team Martel are back from a busy but rewarding edition of EuCNC that was held last week in Ljubljana, Slovenia.
 Clocking up its 27th edition, this European telecommunications and networking conference has been around since the founding stages of the European Union and it’s a major event where European communication networks researchers, innovators and policy makers meet.

-EuCNC’s tagline this year was “5G and beyond”, so focus was squarely on the latest progress on the 5G developments and adoption, taking a forward-looking perspective at next generation networks for several vertical market segments.
+EuCNC’s tagline this year was “5G and beyond”.
+Focus was squarely on the latest progress on the 5G developments and adoption, taking a forward-looking perspective at next generation networks for several vertical market segments.
 For Martel, discussions, contacts and work in Ljubljana confirmed we are fully aligned with the strategic vision of the industry and doing our part to realise it, both as active players in the 5G PPP context and as members of the 5G Infrastructure Association.

 Martel was involved as an active player in several projects: eWINE, ORCA, FLAME, To-Euro-5G, Fed4FIRE, and EXCITING; presenting projects’ results and upcoming initiatives via booths, special sessions and workshops.